SS Mielero: Sinking

 Mielero departed Baltimore for her last trip on 14 January 1920 bound for Nuevitas.
-The ship was under command of captain Harold G. Simmons and had a crew of thirty six.
-In addition, captain's wife and their 6-year-old son and 3-year-old daughter were on board the tanker.
+The ship was under command of captain Harold G. Simmons and had a crew of 36.
+In addition, the captain's wife and their 6-year-old son and 3-year-old daughter were on board the tanker.
 After reaching Cuba and loading her usual cargo of approximately 1,600,000 gallons of molasses, Mielero departed Matanzas on January 23 bound for Philadelphia.
 While off Florida and Georgia coast the ship ran into a strong gale.
 In the early morning of January 26 Mielero suddenly developed a list forcing the captain to order the crew to abandon ship.
 Both lifeboats were lowered and an entire crew and captain's family disembarked the vessel at approximately 05:30 local time.
 Shortly after the tanker was abandoned, she suddenly parted amidships breaking into two and rapidly sinking.
-One lifeboat was under command of chief engineer and had seventeen other crew members, while the second one was commanded by the captain and had his family and eighteen crew men in it.
+One lifeboat was under command of chief engineer and had 17 other crew members, while the second one was commanded by the captain and had his family and 18 crew men in it.
 The boats stayed together the first day before being separated by the storm.
 They again were able to reunite the next day but a very strong gale arriving later on that day separated the lifeboats for good.
 During the night of January 29–30 the lifeboat containing the chief officer was spotted by the Shipping Board steamer Ozette on her way to Bremen approximately 150 nmi east of Savannah.
-All eighteen people aboard the lifeboat were rescued and subsequently transferred to Mielero's sister ship SS Sucrosa who safely landed them in Baltimore on February 3.
+All 18 people aboard the lifeboat were rescued and subsequently transferred to Mielero's sister ship SS Sucrosa who safely landed them in Baltimore on February 3.
 On hearing the news of the rescue, Rear-Admiral Anderson of the Sixth Naval District dispatched minesweeping tug Swallow and destroyer Belknap to look for the second lifeboat.
 After searching the area for three days and failing to find any trace of the other lifeboat, both vessels returned to Charleston on February 2.